ryan95f/yamlator/docs/schema_components.md

 ### Enum Type

-Enums can be used to define string contants in a schema.
+Enums can be used to define string constant in a schema.
 This can be used to enforce specific string values in the YAML data.
-An enum must start with a captial level.
+An enum must start with a capital letter.
 A enum can be defined with:

 ```text
 enum <enum-name> {